srburk/StatelyShipments/README.md

 To avoid data races on the cached fuel costs, the `ShippingCostService` defines a custom dispatch_group and dispatch_queue purely for cached fuel access.
 These reads and writes are carefully protected to preserve the correct app state.

-The `ShippingCostService` instance needs to let the rest of the application know that a calculation has completed.
+The `ShippingCostService` instance needs to let the rest of the application know that a calculation has been completed.
 To accomplish this, I defined a delegate protocol called `ShippingCostServiceDelegate`.
 Classes conforming to this protocol can respond to success and fail states presented by the `ShippingCostService`.

 ### MainCoordinator

-The app uses the `MainCoordinator` class to manage global app state and view transitions.
-References to the selected `State` objects ViewControllers are invoked by the `MainCoordinator` and store a weak reference to it for method calls.
-Following the coordinator pattern allows for clear separation of business logic and user interface logic.
+The app uses the `MainCoordinator` class to manage the global app state and view transitions.
+References to the selected `State` objects, the state border fee, and other global app information are also stored here.
+ViewControllers are invoked by the `MainCoordinator` and store a weak reference to it for method calls.
+Following the coordinator pattern allows for a clear separation of business logic and user interface logic.

+The `MainCoordinator` object manages a global NavigationController and is responsible for pushing and popping the ViewControllers.

 ### UI Code

-I opted for code-defined UI instead of storyboards to preserve git history and because I enjoy seeing immediately in Xcode's text editor why the renderer is drawing a view a certain way.
+I opted for code-defined UI instead of storyboards provides direct visibility into layout and rendering without reliance on Interface Builder.
 The app uses 4 ViewControllers for each of the distinct UIs:

 * `MainViewController` is the root view controller and manages MKMapView management and modal navigation view presentation.